Tech Blog

 The client was trying to start a new TCP connection.
 PF believed the flow was already established.

-Once those two observations were matched to the same 5-tuple, the problem stopped looking like a general database endpoint failure.
+Once those two observations were matched to the same 5-tuple, the problem no longer looked like a general database endpoint failure.
 It looked like stale or incorrect firewall state for a specific flow.

-This is the part that is easy to get wrong during an incident.
+This is an easy distinction to miss during an incident.

 A stateful firewall is not just deciding whether one host can reach another host.
 It is tracking individual flows.